What is Orthognathic Surgery?

 Risks and complications

-As with any surgery there are some risks and complications you may experience some pain and swelling in your face and neck but most of it is usually gone within a couple weeks.
+As with any surgery, there are some risks and complications, you may experience some pain and swelling in your face and neck but most of it is usually gone within a couple weeks.
 Your face may feel stiff or numb for several months.
-During healing there is a risk of infection in the bone shifting as a heel your surgeon will discuss these or any other risks and complications with you before surgery.
+During healing, there is a risk of infection or the bone shifting as you heal Mr Collier will discuss these or any other risks and complications with you before surgery.

 Fixation of the Bones